Managing & Tracking Payments

 -

-Once your partnering brand or agency initiates your payment, it typically takes 1-3 business days to process and reach your account.
-The exact timeline depends on the payment method you've chosen, as well as your bank and location.
+Once your partnering brand or agency has approved your payment, and your payment has been sent (the timeline for this can vary based on the brand or agency you're working with), it typically takes 1-3 business days to process and reach your account.
+The exact timeline depends on the payment method you've chosen, as well as your bank and location - for more information about your brand or agency’s estimated payout timeframes, refer to your Campaign terms and conditions, or reach out to your Campaign Manager.

 ⚠️